LightSwitch: Passing data between screens - Example 1: Passing a string

 - Name: data

-5. After you click OK, click on the data item in the right hand side and go to the properties and tick the check box: Is Parameter
+- After clicking OK, we select the data item on the right and go to its properties to check Is Parameter.

-- showWeasel: This is the method to launch the window.
-LightSwitch uses the pattern of show followed by the screen name.
+- showWeasel: The method to launch the screen.
+LightSwitch follows the pattern

-8. Secondly, we select the custom control we added in step 3 and edit its render code.
+- Second, we select the custom control from step 3 and edit its render code to display

 And that’s it!
-That is how to pass a simple string.
+That’s how to pass a simple string between screens.